Last updated: June 10, 2026

 Weekly Diagnostic Posts (×3) 25% 2 L 300-400 word structured reflection per week applying quantum cognitive framework to a real-world decision scenario.
 Individual.

-Capstone Milestone Briefs (×3) 25% 3 C Progressive individual deliverables: project brief (Wk 1), audit instrument (Wk 2), draft findings (Wk 3).
+Project Milestone Briefs (×3) 25% 3 C Progressive individual deliverables: project brief (Wk 1), audit instrument (Wk 2), draft findings (Wk 3).
 AI-integrated with required Attribution Log.

 Final Audit Deck + Oral Defense 30% 3/0 E Individual 8-10 slide presentation + 5-min Q&A (no AI during Q&A).
 Deck = AIAS 3 with Attribution Log; oral = AIAS 0.